-A JISA is essentially a long-term, tax-free way to save for your children, so long as they live in the UK and are under 18.
+A JISA is essentially a long-term, tax-efficient way to save for your children, so long as they live in the UK and are under 18.
 Only a parent or legal guardian can open and manage the account, but once it’s set up, anyone can pay into it.

 Lock in the savings until they’re 18

 Importantly, with a JISA, the money belongs to the child and is “locked up” until they reach 18.
 At this point, it changes into an accessible adult ISA to spend as they please.
 They can manage their account at 16 if they want to but can’t touch the money before turning 18.
+Tax rules are subject to change and depend on individual circumstances.

 Choose cash or stocks and shares or a mix of both